FalconMC-Dev/docs/src/introduction.md

 # Introduction

-Welcome to the official [`FalconMC (org)`](https://github.com/FalconMC-Dev) docs, thank you for reading!
+Welcome to the official [`FalconMC (org)`](https://github.com/FalconMC-Dev) wiki, thank you for reading!

-These docs are meant to cover all of the projects maintained by the `FalconMC` organization.
+This wiki is meant to cover all of the projects maintained by the `FalconMC` organization.
 ## Projects
 The projects maintained by `FalconMC` at the time of writing are:
 - [`FalconMC`](https://github.com/FalconMC-Dev/FalconMC):